 Liverpool is also world-famous for being the birthplace of the Beatles!
 If you head to Matthew Street, you can go to the Cavern Club, where the Beatles used to play.

-The music scene and culture is very important in Liverpool and if you are a music lover, you will find plenty to do there!
+The music scene and culture are very important in Liverpool and if you are a music lover, you will find plenty to do there!

 You will also find many museums.
 As a matter of fact, it’s the city in the UK with the most museums (after London).